zbjornson/bson-to-json/README.md

   a single output buffer will likely fit all of the data (i.e. the iterator will usually yield a value once or a few times).
-* `fixedBuffer` if set to an instance of an ArrayBuffer, will decode into that buffer in each iteration (the Buffer yielded in each iteration will reference that same ArrayBuffer).
+* `fixedBuffer` if set to an instance of an ArrayBuffer, will decode into that memory in each iteration (the Buffer yielded in each iteration will be backed by that same ArrayBuffer).
 This limits memory usage and can improve performance (exactly one dynamic memory allocation).

 ```js
 const iterator = new Transcoder(data);